-Maintaining your system is one of the biggest considerations that you will likely make when choosing your water filter, especially one that removes iron.
+Maintaining your system is one of the biggest considerations that you will likely make when choosing your water filter, especially one that removes iron from well water.
 Unfortunately, the lifespan of the filter media is dependent on how hard or contaminated your water is and how much water you use.

 A home with four people and very hard or contaminated water will go through salt or filter cartridges a lot faster than a couple who just wants to get rid of the iron in their water.
 Manufacturers will usually give a range for the lifespan of the filter cartridges so knowing approximately where you fall in that range is important.